Annual Report 2025

 ETH-Industry Dialogue on the Future

 ETH – Industry Dialogue on the Future is organised annually by IngCH in close cooperation with EPFL and ETH Zurich.
-The Advisory Board, which is chaired by the ETH Zurich President Joël Mesot, decides which topic the dialogue is dedicated to.
-The event sees industry decision-makers discussing the topics of the day with professors from ETH Zurich and EPFL.
+The Advisory Board, which is chaired by ETH Zurich President Joël Mesot, decides which topic the dialogue will cover.
+The event sees industry decision-makers discussing the issues of the day with professors from ETH Zurich and EPFL.

-The 21st ETH – Industry Dialogue on the Future on the topic of ‘Take – Make – Waste – Take: From Linear to Circular’ was held on 24 November 2023 in Rüschlikon at the Swiss Re Centre for Global Dialogue.
-The roughly 100 participants can look back on a successful and in-depth collaboration.
-We would like to thank Swiss Re for hosting the event in 2023!
+The 22nd ETH – Industry Dialogue on the Future on the topic of ‘AI in Action’ was held on 28 November 2024 at our member company Bühler AG in Uzwil.
+The roughly 120 participants can look back on a successful and in-depth collaboration.
+Many thanks to Bühler AG for hosting in 2024 and the fascinating company tour that followed!

-The next dialogue will take place on 28 November 2024 at the premises of our member Bühler Group AG in Uzwil.
-The opportunities and challenges of artificial intelligence and its potential applications in research and industry will be discussed and presented.
+The next dialogue will take place on 11 September 2025 at EPFL’s SwissTech Convention Centre in Lausanne.
+The opportunities and challenges involved with new and innovative materials will be discussed and presented.

 General meeting and member event